Vaccine-Preventable Childhood Diseases, by Disease

 - Health Care

-- Health Insurance Coverage (Regions of 65,000 Residents or More), by Age Group
+- Health Insurance Coverage, by Type and Age Group

-- Health Insurance Coverage (Regions of 10,000 Residents or More), by Age Group
+- Health Insurance Coverage Status, by Race/Ethnicity

-- Medi-Cal Point-in-Time Enrollment
+- Medi-Cal Average Monthly Enrollment

 - Receipt of Care Within a Medical Home

 - School Health Centers